stargate/stargate/grpc/README.md

 ```

 It takes the `Batch` as an argument.
 A Batch can contain N queries of type INSERT, UPDATE, or DELETE.
 We are adding two queries via `addQueries` method.
+See the [Batch Documentation] if you want to read more about how the Batch request is handled.

 #### Async API